UFC Fight Night: Jacare vs. Hermansson: Predictions & Analysis

 A few statistical edges stand out.
 Miller throws significantly more leather — a 0.2 sig. strike per minute gap.
 Miller is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Gonzalez has tighter striking defense, making opponents miss more often.

 The Pick: Jim Miller over Jason Gonzalez.
-The model gives Miller a slight nod at 60% — this could easily go either way.
-Notably, the betting market has Miller at 55% implied while our model sees 60% — a 6-point disagreement that could signal value.
+We're leaning Miller here at 68%, a solid but not overwhelming edge.
+Notably, the betting market has Miller at 55% implied while our model sees 68% — a 14-point disagreement that could signal value.

 Angela Hill vs Jodie Esquibel